All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Insane Admiral: He will go to the extremes to protect the World Government.
 No crime should be overlooked and anything with even the hint of pirates should be purged for the greater good.
 When he was a Vice-Admiral, he chose to kill over one hundred refugees to ensure none of his targets escaped from the attack.
 As an Admiral, he killed his own men for deserting in a battle they had no chance of doing the enemy harm.
 The fact they were flies against the enemy only the Admirals and above could actually harm didn't factor in.
 They were deserting and so had to die.

-- Jerkass: Big time.
-At best, he treats his allies at expendable, and is all too willing to kill any pirates or allies who are insufficiently dedicated to his brutal version of justice, while insulting their viewpoints.
+- Jerkass: At best, Akainu treats his allies at expendable, and is all too willing to kill any pirates or allies who are insufficiently dedicated to his brutal version of justice, while insulting their viewpoints.

-- Kick the Dog: Insulting Whitebeard in order to goad Ace resulting in his death.
+- Kick the Dog: Akainu insults Whitebeard's honor in order to goad Ace resulting in his death.
 He also kills a cowardly marine for fleeing his post.

-- Knight of Cerebus: Not only is played more seriously than any antagonist before, but he breaks the Status Quo by killing Ace.
+- Knight of Cerebus: Not only is played more seriously than any antagonist before, but he breaks the Status Quo by killing major character Ace.

-- Knight Templar: Is the most prominent guy for the "Absolute Justice" ideal for the Marines.
+- Knight Templar: Akainu is the most prominent guy for the "Absolute Justice" ideal for the Marines.
+While his intentions of eliminating the criminals are good, his methods and his dedication are too extreme.

 - Know When to Fold 'Em: He may be a bloodthirsty maniac with a near-fanatical zeal for exterminating pirates, but even he's smart enough to know to back off and call it a day when Shanks shows up to the party.
 It didn't matter that there were still pirates that needed to go; when someone like that shows up when everyone else is worn out and bloodied and tells you that he'll personally fight anyone who wants to continue the violence, you have to stop.

-- Lack of Empathy: Perhaps the standout example in One Piece.
-When Coby screams that the charge being led by Akainu to finish off the Whitebeard Pirates is piling up needless casualties, Akainu doesn't even blink, he simply tells Coby that "a few seconds have been wasted" and tries to murder him on the spot.
+- Lack of Empathy: When Coby screams that the charge being led by Akainu to finish off the Whitebeard Pirates is piling up needless casualties, Akainu doesn't even blink, he simply tells Coby that "a few seconds have been wasted" and tries to murder him on the spot.

 - Locked Out of the Loop: Despite his current position, Sakazuki has repeatedly been left uninformed about the higher World Government's actions and activities.